 The Routing stage allows us to describe Routing Rules that determine which Target or set of Targets the Source data should be sent to.
 In this case, we have the All Targets Routing Module selected, meaning both Target Systems will receive every transaction that flows in from the Source.

 Each Target System is associated with its own Target Transformation.
 In the first case, we need to convert our XML representation of the EDI transaction into a proprietary flat file.

-The Data Mapper is a best-of-breed, drag & drop data transformation tool that allows us to load in a Source and Target format, and then drag & drop to create a mapping between the two in this center panel.
+The Data Mapper is a best-of-breed, drag & drop data transformation tool that allows us to load in a Source and Target format and then drag & drop to create a mapping between the two in this center panel.
 In this case, our left-hand side represents our EDI transaction.
-On the right-hand side, we have a description of the fixed-width file that we want to generate, with a number of different record types within it.
+On the right-hand side, we have a description of the fixed-width file that we want to generate, with several different record types within it.

 Here, for instance, we can see the green node (a field in the Target) being populated with a blue node (a field from the Source).

 Under the covers, what’s generated is W3C Standard XSLT.

 The Data Mapper and the XSLT output are an XML representation of the fixed-width file we want to generate.
-In order to lay this out in the correct byte positions, we again use the File Specification Editor to describe the structure of this proprietary file.
+To lay this out in the correct byte positions, we again use the File Specification Editor to describe the structure of this proprietary file.

 This time the File Specification Editor contains green nodes for each of the different records within our positional file.
 Blue nodes indicate fields within a record.